GowthamEswaramoorthy/mvc-to-headless/README.md

 The Helix examples assume you have some experience with (or at least an understanding of) Docker container-based Sitecore development.
 For more information, see the [Sitecore Containers Documentation](https://containers.doc.sitecore.com).

+Ensure the machine you are running the below has latest [Node JS](https://nodejs.org/en "Node JS") installed.

 ## Initialize

 Open a PowerShell administrator prompt and run the following command, replacing the `-LicenseXmlPath` with the location of your Sitecore license file.